-- K Detailed, accurate knowledge of the texts with some evidence of ability to use it in an appropriate way to address the questions. - U Evidence of sound understanding of ways in which writers' choices of structure, form and language shape meanings, which may be partial and restricted to the more obvious aspects of texts, supported by appropriate reference to the text. - P Evidence of personal response to the texts relevant to the question, supported from the text. - O Considers other opinions, perhaps those expressed in the question, weighs up different views of a text. - C Expression will be mostly clear and appropriate.
-A clear, simple structure to the answer.
+- K Evidence of some ability to use relevant knowledge of the text to address the question. - U Evidence of clear understanding of some ways in which writers' choices of structure, form and language shape meanings, which may be partial and restricted to the more obvious aspects of the text. - P Evidence of personal response to the text, with the beginnings of a personal view or interpretation, relevant to the question and supported from the text. - C Expression will be mostly clear and appropriate with a clear, simple structure to the answer.
 Argument will be basically coherent, and assertive in tone.
 There is likely to be some reliance on paraphrase and narrative summary.
 Articulates simple ideas with clarity but there may be some imprecision and clumsiness of expression in dealing with more complex concepts.
 There may be occasional obscurity in the presentation of ideas and responses.

-In answers to passage-based questions, work may be lacking in balance of approach, with over-concentration on the given extracts and little attempt to explore the broader textual issues.
+In answers to passage-based questions, work may be lacking in balance of approach, with overconcentration on the given extracts and little attempt to explore the broader textual issues.
 Conversely some answers may be in effect general essays, with insufficient treatment of the passages.
-Evidence of limited ability to negotiate between parts of a text and its whole.
+There may be evidence of limited ability to negotiate between parts of a text and its whole.
+There will be some consideration of the literary features of the text with analysis of the features mentioned likely to be partial or restricted.